Ephesians 6:18-20

 To secure this earnest supplication at all times in the Spirit, they were to be ever on their guard against remissness, for many “impedimenta” exist in the Christian army.
 (John Eadie, D., LL.D.
 The Epistle of St Paul to the Ephesians)

-Perseverance (4343) (proskarteresis proskarteresis from pros = direction - toward + kartereo = be strong, steadfast, firm) (Click word study of the root verb proskartereo) means to continue to do something with intense effort with the possible implication of doing so despite difficulties inherent.
-It pictures devotion of one's self to the task, keeping on it, persisting in it, being earnest towards (pros) it.
+Perseverance (4343) (proskarteresis from pros = direction - toward + kartereo = be strong, steadfast, firm) (See also word study of the related verb proskartereo) means to continue to do something with intense effort with the possible implication of doing so despite difficulties.
+Proskarteresis pictures one's devotion to the task, keeping on it, persisting in it, being earnest towards (pros) it.

-Proskarteresis describes a steadfast single-minded fidelity to a certain course of action.
-It describes an obstinate persistence in a task, a keeping on task with devotion, a continuing to do something with intense effort, a steadfast attention toward something, a giving of unremitting care to a thing, a continuation all the time in a place, a spirit which does not faint, a constant diligence toward, assiduous attention toward.
+Proskarteresis describes a steadfast single-minded fidelity (faithfulness) to a certain course of action, in this case prayer for the needs of all the saints (regardless of where they attend church or to which denomination they belong).
+It describes an obstinate persistence, a keeping on task with devotion, a continuing with intense effort, a steadfast attention toward (in Eph 6:18 toward) praying, a giving of unremitting care toward praying, a continuation all the time in a place, a spirit which does not faint, a constant diligence toward praying, assiduous attention toward praying.

 John MacArthur illustrates perseverance...